oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/project-deployment-oinone-designer-offline-jar-deployment.md

 # VII.
 Nginx Configuration

-## (一) Find `nginx.conf` in the local nginx service and add the Nginx configuration path as the loading directory
+## (Ⅰ) Find `nginx.conf` in the local nginx service and add the Nginx configuration path as the loading directory
 ```nginx
 http {
     ...